mkulaczkowski/clusterone-tutorials/openmpi/horovod/README.md

 If you're adventurous and want to test MPI locally, I suggest pulling a pre-built Docker image.
 For example, `docker pull uber/horovod:0.15.0-tf1.11.0-torch0.4.1-py3.5` (be warned, the image is 3GB--see more options [here](https://hub.docker.com/r/uber/horovod/tags/))

 To run this project on Clusterone, you need:
-- GitHub account.
-Create a free account on [https://github.com/](https://github.com/).
 - Clusterone account.
 Create a free account on [https://clusterone.com/](https://clusterone.com/).

-Make sure you've added your [GitHub access token](https://docs.clusterone.com/account/third-party-apps/github-account) to your account.

-Then link this repo (`clusterone/clusterone-tutorials`) as a project as shown [here](https://docs.clusterone.com/documentation/projects-on-clusterone/github-projects).
+That's all you need!
+Add a project by linking this GitHub repo (`clusterone/clusterone-tutorials`) as shown [here](https://docs.clusterone.com/documentation/projects-on-clusterone/github-projects#create-a-project-using-existing-github-repository).

 ## Usage